 Question: In what ways do you hope to improve the school spirit on campus after coming back from the pandemic especially since Queens College is traditionally a commuting school so it’s more difficult compared to schools where everybody is on campus at all times?

-Question: Being in the student unit I have seen that there is a general sense of confusion about the principles and the technicality of trying to put forth things to get them done.
+Question: Being in the Student Union I have seen that there is a general sense of confusion about the principles and the technicality of trying to put forth things to get them done.
 What do you think can be done on a yearly basis to counteract that, since student leadership is changing all the time, and most of that information is passed down generationally?

 Question: Is Campus Group a software?